 At the end of your contract, your utility meters will be checked by your landlord.
 If you used less gas, electricity, or water than previously estimated, you should receive money back from your landlord.
 If you use more than estimated, you must pay what you owe.

-Overall Pros and Cons to Teaching English in Prague
+Overall Pros and Cons of Teaching English in Prague

-Before diving in head first to the dream that is teaching English in Prague, it’s important to weigh the pros and the cons of the city and its prospects, overall.
+Before diving in head first into the dream that is teaching English in Prague, it’s important to weigh the pros and the cons of the city and its prospects, overall.

-Prague’s an enchanting city with almost as many English teaching opportunities as there are spires.
-With peak hiring seasons in January and September, and language schools which hire year-round, there’s always an opportunity to explore different avenues of your career and make money.
+- There’s Always An Endless Supply of Teaching Opportunities – Prague’s an enchanting city with almost as many English teaching opportunities as there are spires.
+With peak hiring seasons in January and September and language schools that hire year-round, there’s always an opportunity to explore different avenues of your career and make money.

-It’s hard to beat what Prague has to offer in terms of beauty.
+- The City is Really Gorgeous – It’s hard to beat what Prague has to offer in terms of beauty.
 The city is made for strolling along cobblestoned streets and marvelling at the beautiful architecture around you.
-For Americans and Candadians, we simply do not have this experience back home.
+For Americans and Canadians, we simply do not have this experience back home.

-With the average cost of living in Prague rising, the ability to save money on a teacher’s salary in the capital city is proving harder and harder.
-Making ends meet is easy.
+- Ability to Save Money – With the average cost of living in Prague rising, the ability to save money on a teacher’s salary in the capital city is proving harder and harder.
+Making ends meet is relatively easy.
 It’s the creation of a financial safety net that’s difficult.

-Prague experiences all four seasons, with winter surely being the season it experiences the most vibrantly.
+- The Winters – Prague experiences all four seasons, with winter, surely being the season it experiences the most vibrantly.
 Once late October approaches, sunlight becomes spare and a dry piercing cold forms a blanket over the city.
 The cold usually doesn’t lift until late February.